 Principal Investigator: Alan Stern, Southwest Research Institute

 Purpose: Study atmospheric composition and structure

-Alice is a sensitive ultraviolet imaging spectrometer designed to probe the composition and structure of Pluto’s dynamic atmosphere.
-Where a spectrometer separates light into its constituent wavelengths (like a prism), an “imaging spectrometer” both separates the different wavelengths of light and produces an image of the target at each wavelength.
-Alice’s spectroscopic range extends across both extreme and far-ultraviolet wavelengths from approximately 500 to 1,800 Angstroms.
-The instrument detected a variety of important chemicals in Pluto’s atmosphere, and determined their relative abundances, giving scientists the first complete picture of Pluto’s atmospheric composition.
+Alice is a sensitive ultraviolet imaging spectrometer designed to probe the composition and structure of Pluto's dynamic atmosphere.
+Where a spectrometer separates light into its constituent wavelengths (like a prism), an "imaging spectrometer" both separates the different wavelengths of light and produces an image of the target at each wavelength.
+Alice's spectroscopic range extends across both extreme and far-ultraviolet wavelengths from approximately 500 to 1,800 Angstroms.
+The instrument detected a variety of important chemicals in Pluto's atmosphere, and determined their relative abundances, giving scientists the first complete picture of Pluto's atmospheric composition.
 Alice set tight upper limits on the maximum density of any ionosphere around Pluto and on that of any atmosphere around Pluto's largest moon, Charon.
-It will also search for any atmosphere or exosphere around Ultima Thule.
+It also searched for (but didn't find) an atmosphere or exosphere around Arrokoth.

 A first-generation version of New Horizons' Alice (smaller and a bit less sophisticated) flew aboard the European Space Agency's Rosetta spacecraft, used to explore the escaping atmosphere and complex surface of a comet.
 Later versions are flying or scheduled to fly aboard LRO, JUNO, JUICE and Europa Clipper.

 Development: Ball Aerospace Corporation, NASA Goddard Space Flight Center, Southwest Research Institute

 Purpose: Study surface geology and morphology; obtain surface composition and surface temperature maps